 However, this is quite greasy and irritating.
 There are many reports of cats complaining about the formula and trying to clean it off.
 It is quite annoying to some cats, which you should keep in mind if your cat is particularly sensitive.

-Again, the specifics of how long this flea treatment lasts depends on your particular cat and environment.
+Again, the specifics of how long this flea treatment lasts depend on your particular cat and environment.
 Cats that are exposed to the elements will need to retreat more often.
 If there are more fleas in your area, you may also notice a flea infestation sooner.

 9. Activyl Flea Treatment for Cats